NC Industrial Commission Mediation Section

 What We Do

 When a claim is contested the parties are generally referred to mediation as a way of resolving the claim without a formal hearing.
 When an injured worker is not represented by an attorney, the case usually bypasses mediation.
 The Mediation Section oversees this process by educating the stakeholders concerning mediation theories and procedures, ruling on any motions related to mediation, and by insuring that the parties and mediators adhere to certain timelines, move the case forward, and submit the required forms and reports.
-While the mediators who serve in these cases are generally not state employees, the mediators on the Industrial Commission’s appointed list must complete a formal mediation training program, complete at least six hours of NC State Bar approved continuing legal education courses on workers’ compensation law every two years and be certified by the Dispute Resolution Commission.
+While the mediators who serve in these cases are generally not state employees, the mediators on the Industrial Commission’s appointed list must complete a formal mediation training program and be certified by the Dispute Resolution Commission.

 NCIC Mediator Database